nottrobin/robinwinslow.uk/_posts/2015-09-19-letters-about-refugees.md

 I believe very strongly in participating in politics.
 Well maybe I should say "participating in discussions about society".
 I think what you write on Twitter and Facebook and blog about are very powerful actions and help shape society.

-I was [prompted by Avaaz][] to email my MP about the current refugee crisis.
+I was [prompted by Avaaz][] to [email my MP][] about the current refugee crisis.
 It's something I feel very strongly about, so I put rather more effort than usual into these emails.

-I hope I had some impact on David, but ultimately I was surprised and a bit disappointed that he simply gave up discussing the point so quickly.
+I hope I had some impact on [David][], but ultimately I was surprised and a bit disappointed that he simply gave up discussing the point so quickly.
 He didn't try to counter my objections with any statistics or evidence.
 Which is a shame.

+I uptimately came away with the impression that David is a very standard Conservative-party-line MP, with not much independence.
+As [TheyWorkForYou puts it][David], he:

+> Consistently voted for a reduction in spending on welfare benefits
+> Consistently voted for replacing Trident with a new nuclear weapons system
+> David Mackintosh never rebelled against their party in this parliament

-In case anyone else is interested I'm publishing the emails below (as well as on gist.github.com [here][letter1], [here][letter2] and [here][letter3]).
+In case anyone else is interested I'm publishing the emails below (as well as on [gist.github.com][] [here][letter1], [here][letter2] and [here][letter3]).

 ---